Kurento/kurento/source/tutorials/js/module-chromafilter.rst

 .. note::

    Modules can have options.
 For configure these options, you need get the constructor to them.
-   In Javascript and Node, you have to use *kurentoClient.getComplexType('qualifiedName')* .
+   In JavaScript and Node.js, you have to use *kurentoClient.getComplexType('qualifiedName')* .
 There is an example in the code.

 The media pipeline of this demo is is implemented in the JavaScript logic as